dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 You need a rate control on the hand paddle to allow convenient slewing.
 This in turn requires an additional analog rate signal on the processor.
 The rate control can then be done from the center tap of a 10k pot, routed to a re-purposed pin on the Teensy with analog capability.

+The AN_RATE signal will be connector to the "AUX4" signal on the MaxPCB4, which is A8 / D22 on the Teensy.
+This pin was previously used for PEC in earlier MaxPCB versions, but on the MaxPCB4 it's now free.
+That pin is routed to the DB15 on the board, but since the DB15 is now only supporting the external GPS module, I'm going to attach AN_RATE to the underside of the board, soldering it to the pin 8 pad and epoxying the wire down for strain relief.

+###  Pinout

-So the pinout on the 8-pin DIN connector will be
+The pinout on the 8-pin DIN connectors is:

 | Pin  | Signal   | Color   | Notes
 | ---  | ---      | ---     | ---